 The XIRR Function in Excel returns the internal rate of return (IRR) for an irregular series of cash flows – i.e. received on non-periodic dates.

-The internal rate of return (IRR) refers to the compounded rate of return on a specific investment.
+The XIRR function in Excel computes the internal rate of return (IRR), which refers to the compounded rate of return on a specific investment.

 The two required inputs are:

 - Range of Dates

 XIRR Function Formula

 In Excel, the XIRR formula is as follows:

 - Range of Cash Inflows / Outflows ➝ The range of cash inflows/outflows refers to the array of cash flow values

 - Range of Dates ➝ The matching dates (i.e. mm/dd/yy) of when the cash movement occurs.

 In order for the formula to work properly, you must enter the cash inflows and outflows directly in line with the corresponding date – if not, the calculated IRR will be incorrect.